It All Started with a Note

 Yassen hurriedly assured them that their accommodations were excellent, but that "urgent business requires our leaving Venice immediately."

 The clerk relaxed a little.
 "Well, I'm sorry for that.
 I hope you enjoyed your stay, and please come again!"
-The phone rang and the clerk reached for it.
+The phone rang and the clerk reached to answer.

 Jack was waiting by the door, but she ducked down and sat in a seat when she saw a familiar face: Biceps.
 The assassin looked at her in surprise, but came over and sat down as well when Jack motioned urgently.
 "It's Biceps," Jack mouthed.